weirdgloop/cresbot/README.md

 cresbot
 =======

-This is a MediaWiki bot library written in Python, designed for use on the (RuneScape Wiki)[http://runescape.wikia.com/wiki/RuneScape_Wiki].
+This is a MediaWiki bot library written in Python, designed for use on the [RuneScape Wiki](http://runescape.wikia.com/wiki/RuneScape_Wiki).